 CivicActions is dedicated to providing a harassment-free experience for everyone as described in our Anti Harassment Policies, regardless of age, race, color, national origin, gender (including pregnancy, childbirth or medical condition related to pregnancy or childbirth), gender identity or expression, sexual orientation, religion, physical or mental disability, medical condition, genetic information, marital status, veteran status, military status, or any other characteristic protected by federal, state, or local law.
-CivicActions prioritizes marginalized peoples safety and does not tolerate harassment of participants in any form and employees who violate this code of conduct may be subject to disciplinary actions.
+CivicActions prioritizes people's safety, including members of marginalized groups, and does not tolerate harassment of participants in any form.
+Employees who violate this code of conduct may be subject to disciplinary actions.

 Be mindful.
 Having a diverse team means that we will have different opinions, viewpoints and experiences.
 This also means that we may not agree on what is humorous, insulting or rude.
 We all stand to learn from each other and that includes gaining awareness to how others perceive certain communications.
 Participants asked to stop any harassing behavior are expected to comply immediately.

 Be open to building relationships across the team.
 As our team grows, we are more likely to have peers that we don't directly work with.
-We all have an opportunity to be connect in other arenas to get to know each other, including retreats, pod calls, and social slack channels.
+CivicActions creates opportunities to be connected in other arenas for team members to get to know each other, including summits, pod calls, and social slack channels.
 Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of the company.

 Be considerate and respectful.
 We all have a voice and some of us happen to be louder than others.
 When in a discussion or sharing a thought, think before you speak, and give others a chance to be heard.
 When disagreeing about something, focus on resolving issues constructively and ask for help when needed.
 When meeting in person, be mindful of other people's boundaries and feel free to express your own physical boundaries - for example declining a hug.

-If you believe someone is violating the code of conduct, please speak to your manager, any other company manager or official (Elizabeth Raley, Alaine Karoleff, Marc Jones, or other who you feel comfortable speaking with).
+If you believe someone is violating the code of conduct, please speak to a member of the PeopleOps team (Elizabeth Raley, Marc Jones, Owen Barton, Karen Johnson, or Kylea Spiker) or any other member of the CivicActions' Ops team who you feel comfortable speaking with).
 Please view the details in our Anti Harassment Policies for more information on how to report complaints, how they will be investigated and how you will be protected from retaliation.

 This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.
 Portions of text derived from the Citizen Code of Conduct and the Geek Feminism Anti-Harassment Policy.